Up to 60% off sofas & mattresses — limited‑time deals.

 Where it falls short

-• Deep seat can challenge shorter legs
+• Deep seat can be hard on shorter legs

 CR Laine Sofa Big Easy